 But operating costs don’t even cover the building of new roads or the major renewal of old ones.
 Operating costs pay for street-cleaners, snow-plows, the fixing of pot-holes, the maintenance of street-lights and street-signs, and so forth.
 Road-building falls under capital costs, virtually none of which is paid by driver-specific revenue sources.
 In Toronto’s long-term transportation plan, approximately 88% of capital costs will be paid for through debt-financing.
 And this debt will be paid off primarily with property taxes, as this is the major source of revenue for the city of Toronto.
 The amount of driver-specific revenue that will go into paying for new road infrastructure is negligible.

-Litman estimates that in general (though the costs would certainly be higher in a major city like Toronto), the cost to local governments of maintaining infrastructure for cars is about 6.3 cents per mile travelled (despite his study being Canadian-centric, he still uses miles because a lot of his background data were from US studies.
-I guess he didn’t feel like doing the conversions).
+Litman estimates that in general (though the costs would certainly be higher in a major city like Toronto), the cost to local governments of maintaining infrastructure for cars is about 6.3 cents per mile travelled (despite his study being Canadian-centric, he still uses miles because a lot of his background data were from US studies).
 Of this, only 0.7 cents is covered by driver-specific revenue.
 Thus, 5.6 cents per mile is covered by general taxes (in the case of a city, it would be property taxes).
 So, let’s say a driver who has driven 10000 miles in the last year pays $300 in total taxes that will end up being used for roads.
 The total cost of the driver’s driving on the road system will be $630.
 The driver’s user fees contribute $70.
 So, the driver has paid $370 towards road infrastructure, but has a total cost of $630, and so the cost of the driver’s driving has been subsidized by $260.

 Ok, now we can finally get to bicycles.
 Bicycles obviously exert less costs on road infrastructure.
 Even if every part of Toronto’s road infrastructure was left intact and maintained, bicycles would still cost far less than cars for the simple fact that they cause virtually no damage to roads.
 But if you adjusted the road infrastructure to meet the needs of cyclists only, then the costs would be drastically less.
 You would need far less space.
 Roads would be smaller.
 You wouldn’t need parking lots.
 You could sell off an enormous amount of assets.
 You wouldn’t need as many stop lights.
 You would arguably require less traffic patrol.
 And so forth.
 Litman estimates that the roadway costs for bicycles to be about 1.6 cents per mile (though it’s not clear if this is an estimate based on maintaining existing road infrastructure that only bicycles would use, or if this is how much it would cost if cities only needed to build bike specific infrastructure).
 So, a cyclist who pays the same amount of taxes and who travels the same distance as the above driver, ends up costing the government $160, and thus subsidizes road infrastructure by $140.
 (Of course, cyclists also tend to live closer to their work and thus travel less miles than drivers).